The Kubernetes integration relies on using

 You can use the gcloud CLI to authenticate with a GKE cluster when using the Spacelift GCP integration using the

 gcloud container clusters get-credentials command.
-For this to work, you need to use a custom runner image that has the gcloud CLI and kubectl installed.
+For this to work, you need to use a custom runner image that has the

 The Spacelift GCP integration automatically generates an access token for your GCP service account, and this token can be used for getting your cluster credentials as well as accessing the cluster.
 To do this, add the following before init hooks to your Stack:

 1 2 3 4 5 6 7 8 9 10 11 12